 Behind the Scenes with Anahi – Why she loves making site visits in this Miami Heat

 Through the interior design process, there are a lot of things that happen to complete one project.
 It’s complicated of course but I also find this challenge to be very fun!
 I really love being a part of the total design process.
 We all know that we love to design and to create, innovate and make our clients happy, but I don’t think that all people know to make this happen.
 We have to keep our eyes closely on the interior design process between the ideas and the reality.
-Site visits are so important to make this happen.
+Site visits are so important to make this happen and above you can see her visiting one of our Fort Lauderdale interior design projects.

 I remember my first site visit, I was so excited!
 The first time that you see all of your hard work and ideas in a big and real scale!
 Wow.
 Being able to see how things come along nicely together is a great satisfaction and motivation to keep doing your best.
 I love the feeling you get seeing how the ideas and hard work turns into reality.